'Difficult' talks ongoing with Time Warner Cable: CBS CEO Moonves

 Last week, the two sides agreed to extend their talks until 5 p.m.
 EDT on Monday, keeping CBS and summer hits like "Big Brother" and "Under the Dome" on the air.

-A Time Warner Cable spokeswoman said in response that CBS is "already paid for their programming and we've offered an increase in CBS fees.
-We hope don't go dark as well."
+A Time Warner Cable spokeswoman said in response that CBS was "already paid for their programming and we've offered an increase in CBS fees."